oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

     ![Lab 3 Task 6 Step 3](images/python030603.png)

-    You should notice that although the results are different when we compare this to our previous embedding model, the similarity search results are 100% accurate, however the time is noticeably slower than when we used the sentence transformers embedding model.
-It is important to note that when choosing an embedding model, they each come with their own set of trade-offs with regards to performance and accuracy characteristics.
+    You should notice that although the results are different when we compare this to our previous embedding model, the similarity search results are 100% accurate, however the time is significantly different to when we used the sentence transformers embedding model.
+It is important to keep this in mind when choosing an embedding model, they each come with their own set of trade-offs with regards to performance and accuracy characteristics.
 A good rule of thumb is to focus on the accuracy and then to performance.

 4. Let's try revisiting our phrase "New Zealand"